Data 101

 Third graders discuss possible ways to solve a new math problem.

-Education data is information about individuals, groups, and entire populations.
-From course access and attendance to performance data and postsecondary enrollment rates, education data includes any information that can be used to support individuals throughout their education and workforce journeys.
+Education and workforce data is information about individuals, groups, and entire populations across the P–20W spectrum, from early education through K–12, postsecondary, and workforce.
+From course access and attendance to performance data, postsecondary enrollment rates, wage data, and hiring rates, education and workforce data includes any information that can be used to support individuals throughout their education and workforce journeys.

 Individuals, families, educators, communities, and policymakers need secure access to data to make decisions to meet education and career goals.